 Marin County Public Health is actively monitoring pertussis, also called whooping cough.
 Pertussis incidence typically spikes every 3-4 years.
 The last major pertussis outbreak in Marin occurred during the 2018-19 winter season, when we saw nearly 300 cases.

-In 2024, 30 pertussis cases have been reported to Marin County Public Health.
+As of March 27, 2024, 113 pertussis cases have been reported to Marin County Public Health.
 Some of these cases have been related to school-based transmission.
-Children with persistent cough should be evaluated for pertussis by their healthcare provider.
+Children and adolescents with persistent cough should be evaluated for pertussis by their healthcare provider.
+Marin Medical Reserve Corps is supporting Public Health with contact investigation, which focuses on pertussis vaccinations during pregnancy, cocooning, and timely infant vaccinations.

 Pertussis spreads easily from person to person mainly through droplets produced by coughing or sneezing.
 The disease is most dangerous in infants, and is a significant cause of disease and death in this age group.